thruthesky/fireflutter/README.md

 ## Features

-There are many features and most of them are optinal.
+There are many features and most of them are optional.
 You may turn on the extra functions by the setting.

 ### Main Features